datarobot-community/tutorials-for-data-scientists/README.md

 - *Anti-Money Laundering with Outlier Detection:* Create an unsupervised model that can predict money-laundering related transactions.
 Use a small set of labeled data to evaluate how the different models can perform. ([Tutorial](https://community.datarobot.com/t5/resources/anti-money-laundering-with-outlier-detection/ta-p/8810) in DataRobot Community.)[Python](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/Anomaly%20Detection%20(Unsupervised%20Learning)/Python/Anti%20Money%20Laundering%20with%20Outlier%20Detection/src/Anti%20Money%20Laundering%20with%20Outlier%20Detection.ipynb)

-### Integrations

-- *Amazon Web Services (AWS):*  This repository has a number of solutions for using DataRobot with AWS.
-Use DataRobot Prime and Scoring Code models with AWS Lambda.
-Also use DataRobot Scoring Code models with AWS SageMaker. [cURL](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/integrations/AWS%20(Amazon%20Web%20Services)/readme.md)

-- *Database Connections and Writebacks:* DataRobot provides a “self-service” JDBC product for database connectivity setup.
-Once configured, you can read data from production databases for model building and predictions.
-This allows you to quickly train and retrain models on that data, and avoids the unnecessary step of exporting data from your enterprise database to a CSV file for ingest to DataRobot.
-[Python](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/integrations/Database%20Connections%20and%20Writebacks/databases_and_deployment.ipynb)

 ### Feature Discovery

 - *Feature Discovery with Instacart Dataset:* An example of how to use Feature Discovery through the Python API.
 [Python](https://github.com/datarobot-community/tutorials-for-data-scientists/tree/master/Feature%20Discovery/Feature%20Discovery%20%20with%20Instacart%20Dataset)